|

 Nene, eleven years old.

-and received degree from San Francisco State She co-wrote a book of poems Ipagpatawad Nino Kami
+studied and received degree from San Francisco State She co-wrote a book of poems Ipagpatawad

-(Pardon Us), Poems for the Philippines with Mary Rudge, and is published in Alameda Poets anthologies, in The Human Face of
+Nino Kami (Pardon Us), Poems for the Philippines with Mary Rudge, and is published in Alameda Poets anthologies, in The Human

-Love; Light, Dark Wind and Moon; and in Western Arrow 1998, among other publications.
-She has been a panelist at a World Congress
+Face of Love; Light, Dark Wind and Moon; and in Western Arrow 1998, among other publications.
+She has been a panelist at a

-of Poets in English and Spanish, at the California Federation of Chaparral Poets, Inc., convention, on Glenda Bargera's The
+World Congress of Poets in English and Spanish, at the California Federation of Chaparral Poets, Inc., convention, on Glenda

-Star Rover TV show, and has read her poetry at numerous events.
-Some of her poems are written for and dedicated to children
+Bargera's The Star Rover TV show, and has read her poetry at numerous events.
+Some of her poems are written for and dedicated

 Poem by Angela Chung Reiss